fastforwardlabs/steganos/README.md

 ```

 ## TODO
-- Add additional global, local,, and unicode branchpoints for additional capacity.
+- The code contains sample global, local, and unicode branchpoints.
+These need to be improved and additional branchpoints need to be added.
+- Prevent unicode changes to sensitive items (e.g. urls).